evanmayer/OWLwatcher/README.md

 ## Known issues:
 - The logic for determine whether a match should be watched is a little wonky and can be trimmed some more.
 Currently I think `try_to_watch_next_match()` ensures that the `else` clause of `start_firefox_while_live()` is never executed.
 This should have no impact on performance.
-- This is untested until matches begin on March 1, 2018.
+- This is untested until matches begin again on March 1, 2018 UTC.